LinuxAtDuke/Intro-To-Linux/README.md

     zZt
     ZZZ

-**Command Output Redirection**

-Redirection can be used to take the output of a command and write it into to a file instead of standard output (the terminal).
-There are two types of file redirection, one for overwrite and one for append.

-    >    a single arrow is used to create a file, or overwrite the contents of an existing file if necessary good for sanity checks, many people will have a program that writes out a new file with a specific output and check back against it

-    >>   a double arrow is used to append to an existing file, very useful for logs, or continuing records so you can just add lines to the end

-In this example, we use the `df` command to show the disk usage for the user's home directory and saves the output into a file called my_quota.txt:

-    [user@compute ~]$ df -h ~ > my_quota.txt
-    [user@compute ~]$ cat my_quota.txt
-    Filesystem      Size Used Avail Use% Mounted on san01a.dept.duke.edu:/vol/central_sata/data
-    4.7T 2.7T 2.0T 58% /nfs/central

 **Text Editors**

 Most configuration files, scripts, and system files are plain text and will need to be edited.
 There are a variety of text editors available on UNIX, which one you use is largely up to individual preference.
 To open a file, simply type run your editor of choice followed by the file (or files) you'd like to edit.